Calculator-Online.net

 • Rolle's Theorem: A restricted form of the mean value theorem was proved by Michel Rolle in the year 1691, the outcome was what is now known as Rolle's theorem, and was applied to polynomials, developed without the use of calculus

-What Is The Meant By First Mean Value Theorem?
+What is the First Mean Value Theorem?

 This theorem also known as the First Mean Value Theorem allows showing the increment of a given function (f) on a specific interval through the value of a derivative at an intermediate point.